Generalized cold-atom simulators for vacuum decay

-These checks are all carried out for large dimensionless densities, $\bar{n}_\varphi\ge100$.
-This suppresses the vacuum fluctuations, so that our perturbative calculations give a good approximation to the dynamics of the system.
-For the lower densities that are experimentally accessible with this setup, $\bar{n}_\varphi\lesssim40$, one expects backreaction from the fluctuations to become significant, leading to deviations from our predictions.
-In particular, this will give corrections to the critical $z$, so that the simple expression in Eq.~\eqref{eq:decoupling} no longer gives a long-lived metastable state.
-We verify this numerically, finding that simulations with $\bar{n}_\varphi\lesssim40$ decay rapidly due to a homogeneous initial velocity in the $\varphi$ field that carries it over the potential barrier.
+We perform these tests initially with large densities, $\bar{n}_\varphi\ge100$.
+This suppresses the vacuum fluctuations, so that our perturbative calculations (e.g., treating density fluctuations as $\order*{\epsilon}$) give a good approximation.
+For experimentally-accessible densities, $\bar{n}_\varphi\lesssim40$, we expect backreaction from fluctuations to become significant, leading to deviations from our predictions.
+In particular, this should modify the critical $z$, so that Eq.~\eqref{eq:decoupling} no longer gives a long-lived metastable state.
+We verify this numerically, finding that simulations with $\bar{n}_\varphi\lesssim40$ decay rapidly due to a homogeneous initial velocity in $\varphi$ that carries it over the barrier.

-In principle one should account for backreaction analytically, calculating the renormalized critical value of $z$.
-We find that a simpler solution is to introduce a small detuning that compensates for the error in $z$, such that the initial mean velocity of $\varphi$ vanishes.
-Using this prescription, we find that our simulations exhibit precisely the expected behavior, passing all of the same consistency checks as before.
-This procedure could be implemented experimentally using ensembles of runs with different detuning values, selecting the value that maximizes the lifetime of the metastable state.
+In principle one could account for backreaction analytically, calculating the renormalized critical value of $z$.
+We postpone this for future work.
+A simpler solution is to introduce a small detuning $\delta$ that compensates for the error in $z$, such that the initial mean velocity of $\varphi$ vanishes.
+Adopting this prescription, our simulations exhibit precisely the expected behavior, passing all the tests described above.
+This could be implemented experimentally using ensembles of runs with different detunings, selecting the ensemble with the longest-lived metastable state.

-\textbf{\emph{Summary and outlook.}}---Cold-atom analogue experiments will soon provide the first empirical tests of relativistic vacuum decay.
-We have shown that the landscape of suitable analogues is much larger than previously thought, demonstrating that \emph{any} stable homonuclear Bose-Bose mixture can be used to simulate relativistic quantum fields.
-These experiments have enormous discovery potential, allowing us to test predictions for the decay rate (potentially resolving or confirming the discrepancy between instanton predictions and lattice simulations~\cite{Braden:2018tky,Braden:2022odm}), as well as probing physics beyond the reach of instanton calculations, such as bubble-bubble correlations~\cite{Pirvu:2021roq}, with a broad range of possible implications for the physics of the early Universe.
+\textbf{\emph{Summary and outlook.}}---Cold-atom analog experiments raise the possibility of direct empirical tests of relativistic vacuum decay.
+We have extended this relativistic analogy to a much larger class of cold-atom systems, representing the first proposal for analog vacuum decay that is both rigorously analogous to early-Universe theories \emph{and} experimentally viable with current capabilities.
+These experiments have enormous discovery potential, allowing one to test decay rate predictions (potentially resolving or confirming the discrepancy between Euclidean calculations and lattice simulations~\cite{Braden:2018tky,Braden:2022odm}), as well as probing new phenomena, such as bubble clustering~\cite{Pirvu:2021roq} and dynamical precursors~\cite{Pirvu:2023plk}, with far-reaching potential implications for our understanding of the early Universe.